-This webinar is the second in a two-part series that looks at racial equity in the drug development system, from investment all the way through access.
-This forum will focus on equity in the patent system, clinical trials, health care delivery, and affordability.
+This forum was the second in a two-part series that looks at racial equity in the drug development system, from investment all the way through access.
+It focused on equity in the patent system, clinical trials, health care delivery, and affordability.

 Watch the recording to learn more about the first part of this conversation.

 |10:45 - 11:20 a.m.||Fireside chat: Author and ethicist Harriet Washington on racial equity in clinical trials and the patent system|